Adidas calls in fitness experts to revive Reebok

 The CrossFit regime of squats, lifts and rope-climbing has been imported from the United States and is attracting devotees in Europe.

-Adidas hopes to revive Reebok after paying $3.8 billion (2.3 billion pounds) for the company in 2005 in order to take a larger slice of business in the United States, the world's largest sportswear market with sales of $80 billion.
+Adidas hopes to revive Reebok after paying $3.8 billion for the company in 2005 in order to take a larger slice of business in the United States, the world's largest sportswear market with sales of $80 billion.

 The deal instantly doubled Adidas' U.S. sales, and taking over Reebok's basketball and baseball contracts gave the German company's famous three-stripes brand more exposure there.